General Chinchilla Information:

 The easiest cage to clean is one where no level other than the bottom one accumulates urine and poo.
 You can buy wire mesh from your local hardware store and make new stories for your chinchillas.

 I recommend a mesh small enough so their feet can't get stuck in it.
-One eighth inch mesh is sold at Tractor Supply.
-One quarter inch mesh, which is sold at Home Depot, is not appropriate for baby chinchillas because their feet can get stuck in it.
-But it works fine for adult chinchillas; my adults have never had a problem.
+One quarter inch mesh is sold at Tractor Supply.
+One half inch mesh is not appropriate for ledges for baby chinchillas because their feet can get stuck in it when they go to jump off.
+But it works fine for non-ledge situations and for adult chinchillas; my adults have never had a problem.

 An example of an inexpensive cage frame is the $104 delivered to your door cage on ebay.